-25. Related party transactions
+26. Related party transactions

-Owing to the nature of the Academy's operations and the composition of the Board of Trustees being drawn from Local Public and Private Sector organisations, transactions may take place with organisations in which a Trustees has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the Academy's financial regulations and normal procurement procedures.
+Owing to the nature of the Academy and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the Trustees have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the Academies Financial Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the Academy's financial regulations and normal procurement procedures relating to connected and related party transactions.

-26. Agency arrangements
+27. Agency arrangements

 The Academy Trust distributes 16-19 bursary funds to students as an agent for the ESFA.
-In the accounting period ending 31 August 2018, the Trust received £37,044 (2018: £21,209) and disbursed £28,208 (2018: £6,774) from the fund.
+In the accounting period ending 31 August 2020, the Trust received £34,930 (2019: £37,044) and disbursed £17,722 (2019: £28,208) from the fund.
 The bursary grants received, after the deduction of relevant administration expenses, has been deferred at the year end.
-An amount of £28,454 is included within the other creditors relating to undistributed funds that are repayable to the ESFA.
+An amount of £45,662 (2019: £28,454) is included within the other creditors relating to undistributed funds that are repayable to the ESFA.